scala-ide/docs/src/sphinx/4.0.x/features/typingviewing/auto-edits.rst

    *         ^
    */

-This feature is always active and can't be disabled.
+In contrast to other Auto Edits, this feature is always active and can't be disabled.

 Smart semicolons
 ----------------